AIG quarterly profit tumbles on catastrophe losses, private-equity losses

-Aug 3 (Reuters) - Insurer American International Group Inc on Monday posted a 56% fall in quarterly adjusted earnings, spurred partly by higher catastrophe losses and lower private-equity returns.
+(Reuters) - Insurer American International Group Inc (AIG.N) on Monday posted a 56% fall in quarterly adjusted earnings, spurred partly by higher catastrophe losses and lower private-equity returns.

 Adjusted after-tax income attributable to AIG common shareholders fell to $571 million in the second quarter ended June 30, from $1.3 billion a year earlier.